ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-06-CAD_Basics_-_Fully_Defining_Sketches_with_Dimensions-_Education_Chapter_1_Lesson_6.md

 ---

-A) Makes two lines parallel to each other
+A) Makes lines perpendicular to each other

-B) Creates a single point of contact between a line and circle
+B) Makes two lines parallel to each other

 C) Forces two points to occupy the same location

-D) Makes lines perpendicular to each other
+D) Creates a single point of contact between a line and circle

 ---

-Creates a single point of contact between a line and circle
+D) Creates a single point of contact between a line and circle

 ///